 - “Who is your favourite National winner or runner of all time?”
 There are so many great runnings of the race and so many great performances from winners and placed horses alike.
 Surely every list has to start with Red Rum, the most successful horse in the race and a three-time winner.
 Other favourite winners have included Tiger Roll and Many Clouds, the grey Neptunes Collonges, Rough Quest and who can forget the run of the brilliant Crisp, probably the best horse to run in the race and not win it when denied late on trying to give weight to Red Rum.

 - “Who are the most successful jockeys and trainers?”
 The best trainers at the track over the past few years are led by Nicky Henderson, Paul Nicholls, Dan Skelton and Willie Mullins, looking further back Jenny Pitman and of course Ginger McCain, the trainer of Red Rum.
 In terms of jockeys, Davy Russel, AP McCoy, Ruby Walsh and Richard Dunwoody.

 A stunning and fun racecourse owned by the Jockey Club, Aintree is a firm favourite and household name across the world.
 Largely this is due to it being home to the most famous horse race in the world, but a great atmosphere, superb races and brilliant facilities make it an annual tradition for locals and fun-seekers alike.
 If you haven’t visited yet, you need to add it to your bucket list, it’s an occasion and spectacle not to be missed.

-Our team as of May 2020 have reviewed the following racecourse, they are all worth a visit:
+Our team as of July 2020 have reviewed the following racecourse, all worth a visit:

 - Aintree Racecourse Guide